 The Legacy of Kain series has quite a few of these.
 Among them are Kain's realization at the end of Blood Omen that he is the Balance Guardian and must kill himself if he wants to save the world, Raziel's discovery in Soul Reaver that he and all his brothers were Sarafan before Kain turned them all into vampires, and Raziel sacrificing himself to create the Balance Reaver for Kain at the end of Defiance.

-For that matter in Defiance, how about the fact that the heart of Janos Audron that Raziel was searching for to revive the ancient vampire (Who incidentally he himself killed as a human) was actually -inside- Kain the whole time keeping him alive?
+For that matter in Defiance, the fact that the heart of Janos Audron that Raziel was searching for to revive the ancient vampire (Who incidentally he himself killed as a human) was actually -inside- Kain the whole time keeping him alive.
 The fact that Kain doesn't need that heart to survive was pretty whammy too.

 The Legend of Zelda: Ocarina of Time has two.
 The first one comes after collecting the three Spiritual Stones, and gaining access to the Sacred Realm.
-Ganondorf follows you in and seizes the Triforce Of Power.
+Ganondorf follows you in and seizes the Triforce of Power.
 You are then trapped in the sacred realm for seven years, and when you wake up as an adult, Hyrule is a Crapsack World.
 The second one happens after collecting the final Sage Medallion.
 Shiek reveals to you that she's Zelda, and is captured by Ganondorf immediately after.
-Further amplified by Word Of God when Nintendo offically released the series timeline, creating much debate among the fanbase that there were not two, but THREE paths branching from Ocarina of Time, the third coming from if Link actually fails the quest.
-Now every game over that you see in said game makes you cringe on every game over screen you see.
+Further amplified by Word of God when Nintendo offically released the series timeline, creating much debate among the fanbase that there were not two, but THREE paths branching from Ocarina of Time, the third coming from if Link actually fails the quest.
+Now every game over that you see in said game makes you cringe.

 Link finally catches up to Zelda, and instead of simply saving her/seeing her get captured, he's reprimanded by Impa for being too late and not being strong enough to watch over Zelda, as well as having to watch his childhood friend disappear, yet again.
 Ouch.